rapid7/insightconnect-plugins/rapid7_vulndb/help.md

 # Version History

+* 2.0.1 - Implement workaround for VulnDB API bug in Get Content action where the `severity` datatype response differs based on the action input
 * 2.0.0 - Utilize VulnDB API
 * 1.1.1 - New spec and help.md format for the Hub
 * 1.1.0 - Fix issue where Published Date input in the Search Database action would not always parse correctly | Fix issue with memory leaks